Helmets of Future College Teams

 One fact which became abundantly clear to me after having worked on this web site for several years is that many colleges will put together for ceremonies associated with the arrival of varsity football some sort of helmet design that is never really intended to be a "prototype" design for the team; it would probably be better to call such a helmet a "prop" helmet.
 It is my impression that decisions about actual helmet designs are usually reserved for the head coach to make, and rarely will a head coach have been named as soon as a decision is made to institute a team.
 So, without additional information to indicate otherwise, I do not consider photographs from "football introduction festivities" showing "prop" helmets to be reliable information about actual future helmet designs.

-The following colleges and universities have announced that they will be adding varsity football programs either in 2023 or subsequent years (first year of play in parentheses):
+The following colleges and universities have announced that they will be adding varsity football programs in either 2026 or subsequent years (first year of play in parentheses):

-- Centenary College (Shreveport, LA), NCAA Division III / Southern Collegiate Athletic Conference (likely 2024)
+- Azusa Pacific University (Azusa, CA), NCAA Division III / Southern California Intercollegiate Athletic Conference (2026)

 - West Virginia University Tech (Beckley, WV), NAIA(?) (first year undetermined)